chadxsmith/Battleship/README.md

 #Seed File:
 During Release 2, a seed file was introduced for ship's locaiton.
-This approach slowed development when entering Release 3
+The approach introduced unforeseen complexity, when entering Release 3, and require revisiting ship's location as an array from 1 to 95

 #Set Up Instructions:
 To run the Battleship location, please enter execute the following